 Students' questionnaire was divided into three parts.
 The first part consists of questions about students' personal attributes like age, gender and grade.
-In the second part, students were asked about the bullying phenomenon in general, about bullying experience, victims' characteristics, reasons of bullying and reactions to bullying.
+In the second part, students were asked about the bullying in general, bullying phenomenon about experience. victims' characteristics, reasons of bullying and reactions to bullying.
 The third part includes questions, which ask about students' self-perception, bully-victim tendencies, perceived social supports, attributional styles and cultural beliefs.
 For the first measuring point 143 items were used, for the second 139 items.
 The whole questionnaires are presented in the Part I. For illustration, sample items are presented in the following sections.